Dealing with a baby crying is hard for parents AND older siblings. Learn how to help your child handle a baby crying all day (and night!).

-The weeks after I brought the twins home tested my patience.
+Those first few weeks tested my patience.
 Sure, I was a second-time mom so I learned from my mistakes and knew the newborn madness would get easier.

 Still, it took my older son a few weeks to adjust to his brothers, and a few more after that to adjust to their crying.

 Welcoming a new baby—and all his crying glory—is hard enough for us parents.
-Now imagine your older child hearing his baby brother’s cries, over and over, day after day.
+Now imagine your older child hearing her baby sibling’s cries, over and over, day after day.

 How to help your child handle a baby crying